FABSSss33/404-Brainpower/README.md

 # 404-Brainpower
+# Inglish

+# What's the problem?

+The problem is that free taxis lose customers because the only payment method is cash, so they are at a disadvantage compared to external transport applications that allow you to pay by card.

+# What technology will be used?

+- PHP, MySQL, JavaScript for back-end and front-end, and HTML and CSS for front-end.

+JavaScript was used to make AJAX requests to PHP files.

+# What is the solution?

+We chose to develop it on a website, since it allows you to manage payments and security from any device with a browser, concentrating transactions, history and portfolio management on a centralized platform, which increases the reliability, maintenance and scalability of the system.

+# What are the benefits?

+The benefits of the website will be the growth towards new technologies, since setbacks with online payments will be avoided thanks to Open Payments.
+This option is practical for users who do not have cash and need to resort to another payment method.

+# What is your simple architecture?

+In the architecture, languages such as PHP, MySQL, CSS, JavaScript and HTML were used, without using any type of external libraries.
+Only in terms of design were Bootstrap and Tailwind CSS used.
+Databases were used to store the information of users and taxi drivers, this being a SQL database.
+The project was executed in a domain.

+# What functions are indispensable?

+The indispensable functions for the functionality of the service are the logins of users and taxi drivers, and the payment display platform of both.

+# Who will be responsible for building which part?

+- Fabio generated the registro.php file with the same content that the emails should carry.

+- Isaac will be in charge of testing the Open Payments API.

+- Eduardo, of the creation of the database and the implementation of the Open Payments API.

+- Sofia was in charge of generating the digital wallets that were used in the program.

+# Español

 # ¿Cuál es el problema?
 El problema es que los taxis libres pierden clientela porque el único método de pago es en efectivo, por lo que están en desventaja frente a las aplicaciones de transporte externas que permiten pagar con tarjeta.